wangziqi2013/wangziqi2013.github.io/_posts/2018-05-29-Hardware-Ext-to-Make-Lazy-Sub-Safe.markdown

 a consequence of undefined execution.

 There remains one issue with the above solution.
-We assume in the above discussion that the code section of the SCAR function pointer will be consistent.
+We assume in the above discussion that the code section of the SCAR function pointer and the lock to be subscribed will be consistent.
 Nothing, however, could prevent the undefined execution from overwriting the lock pointed to by LAR, or code pointed to by SCAR.
 Fortunately, if the overwrite truly happens, then they must exist in the transaction's write set.
+We use a lazy approach to discover whether this has occurred.
+It works as follows.
+After the transaction reaches the commit instruction, it enters a special mode, where any attempt to execute or read/write data items in the write set will cause an immediate abort.
+Since both the lock and the function to subscribe from the lock should not be touched by the transaction, if they are overwritten by the transaction, then it must be the case that undefined execution made them so.